Austrian thief steals 20 tons of chocolate | DW | 21.11.2019

 Read more: No, we won't run out of chocolate by 2050

-So when a Czech truck arrived at the factory in the Austrian town of Bludenz, factory workers loaded the truck with no question.
+So when a Czech truck arrived at the factory in the Austrian town of Bludenz, factory workers loaded the truck without any suspicions.

 Austrian media outlets reported that the driver of the Czech truck used falsified papers to get access to the chocolate.